hackyale/Advanced-JS/README.md

 #### Submitting homework

-Homework will be submitted in the following way:
+Homework that needs to be submitted will be in the following way:

 - Fork this repo
 - Create a folder for yourself called firstname.lastname